 Icon Used to (a) Drag and drop a PSTN entity onto the Offline Planning page.
 2 Drag and drop a PBX onto the Offline Planning page.
 2 Drag and drop an IP PBX onto the Offline Planning page.
-(3) Drag and drop a SIP Trunk onto the Offline Planning page.
-2) Drag and drop an IP phone onto the Offline Planning page.
+(J) Drag and drop a SIP Trunk onto the Offline Planning page.